nguyentimmy/Azure-Web-Application-Security/README.md

 ---

-# Part 2 Activity File: Secure Your Web Application with SSL Certificates (Azure Premium and GoDaddy Domain Version)
+# 🔐 Part 2 — Secure Your Web Application with SSL Certificates

 Today, you will secure your web application.
 Specifically, you will: